 Eastern-central Mississippi U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map

 B & W Orchard - blueberries, figs, muscadines,

 [email protected].
 Directions: turn right off highway 514 on

 to county road 350 in Clarke County, Mississippi; take the first drive to

-click here.
+the right.
+Click here for a map and directions.
 Crops are usually available in June, July, August.
 Open:

 Monday to Saturday 7 am to 6 pm.
 May 26th to August 15th.
 Payment: Cash,